-IMPORTANT: Because of the finite precision of computer arithmetic and roundoff error, vectors or matrices that are zero (theoretically) may appear in MATLAB in exponential form such as 1.0e-014 M (where M is a vector or matrix with entries between -1 and 1).
-This means that each component of the answer is less than 10^{-14} in absolute value, so the vector or matrix can be treated as zero (numerically) in comparison to vectors or matrices with entries that are on the order of 1 in size.
+IMPORTANT NOTE: Because of the finite precision of computer arithmetic and roundoff error, vectors or matrices that are zero (theoretically) may appear in MATLAB in exponential form such as 1.0 e-15 (where are numbers between 0 and 1).
+This means that each component is less than 10^{-15} in absolute value, so it can be treated as zero (numerically) in comparison to numbers on the order of 1 in size.
 Whenever you are asked to verify by MATLAB that two matrices or vectors are equal, calculate their difference and use this meaning of "zero".
-(Here answers such as 1.0 e-013 M or 1.0 e-012 M would also be considered as "zero".)
+(Here answers of the form 1.0 e-14 and 1.0 e-13 would also be considered as "zero".)